 Anyone who’s ever researched home loans will come across the term “LVR”.
-That’s because although LVR can apply to many different types of loan, the term is most commonly heard when buying property.
+That’s because although LVR can apply to many types of loan, the term is most commonly heard when buying property.

 If you're not familiar with the term, it's a good idea to get a solid grasp of what it is and how it works before you begin applying for a home loan or car finance.